-I heard great reviews about the Kannada movie Lucia (2013), and wanting to see it.
+I heard great reviews about the Kannada movie Lucia (2013) and wanted to see it.
 Once I learned a Tamil version is being made of it, I decided to wait and not see the Kannada original.
 Today I saw the Tamil version – Enakkul Oruvan (எனக்குள் ஒருவன்) starring Siddharth as Vicky and Deepa Sannidhi as Divya.
 It was a fine movie and I could understand why those who saw Lucia appreciated it so much.

-Kamal Haasan’s Enakkul Oruvan (1984) was about previous life, but writer (original Kannada Director) Pawan Kumar’s Enakkul Oruvan is about one real world and dream world inside each one of us.
-The film is 100% based on the protagonist Siddharth, who dons two roles – real one and dream one, Siddharth has utilized the opportunity well and after Kaaviya Thalaivan (2014) yet another memorable performance from him.
-Deepa Sannidhi has a limited supporting role in both worlds, in few scenes she gets to bring out her talent, but nothing to highlight, which is probably what the writer and director wanted.
-Music is by Santhosh Narayanan, Prabhalamagave song has been in charts for some time now and was enjoyable.
+Kamal Haasan’s Enakkul Oruvan (1984) was about a previous life, but writer (original Kannada Director) Pawan Kumar’s Enakkul Oruvan is about one real world and dream world inside each one of us.
+The film is 100% based on the protagonist Siddharth, who dons two roles – the real one and dream one, Siddharth has utilized the opportunity well and after Kaaviya Thalaivan (2014) yet another memorable performance from him.
+Deepa Sannidhi has a limited supporting role in both worlds, in a few scenes she gets to bring out her talent, but nothing to highlight, which is probably what the writer and director wanted.
+Music is by Santhosh Narayanan, Prabhalamagave song has been on the charts for some time now and was enjoyable.

 Don’t miss it!